 Bowen’s Island Restaurant was opened in 1946 by May and Jimmy Bowen on their family property on a 13-acre stretch of land between James Island and Folly Beach.
 It was a ramshackle concrete building next to the water where generations of guests would sign their names on the walls and tables.

 Grandson, and local politician, Robert Barber took over and still runs the place.
 A fire devastated the property in 2006, but Bowen’s has since rebuilt the dock house and added the deck house, expanding the seating options.

 Oyster lovers should order them here, as they’re taken right from the ocean underneath the restaurant, roasted in large vats like the one pictured above and brought to your table by the shovel full on newspaper.
-If you’re not into oysters, try the Lowcountry boil or fried seafood.
+There’s even an all-you-can-eat option!

 Bowen’s Island Restaurant is located at 1870 Bowens Island Road, an unpaved path off Folly Road on James Island.
+If you pass Crosby’s Seafood on the right, you’ve gone too far.
 Continue down the dirt road past the “End County Maintenance” sign until you dead end at the restaurant.

 The restaurant is open for dinner Tuesday through Saturday from 5-19:30 pm.
 Bowen’s Island doesn’t take debit cards, so bring cash.
 Park in the unpaved lot on crushed oyster shells.